Ideals in $L(L_1)$

-It clarifies what we already said about known results to mention that the results in \cite{brs} show that there are at least $\aleph_1$ large closed ideals in $L(L_p)$, $1 < p \not=2 < \infty$, while in \cite{sz} it was proved that there are at least a continuum of small closed ideals in $L(L_p)$, $1 < p \not=2 < \infty$.
-It is open whether there are a continuum of large closed ideals in $L(L_p)$, $1 < p \not=2 < \infty$.
+It clarifies what we already said about known results to mention that the results in \cite{brs} show that there are at least $\aleph_1$ large closed ideals in $L(L_p)$, $1 < p \not=2 < \infty$, while in \cite{sz} it was proved that there are at least a continuum of small closed ideals in these spaces.
+The $2^{2^{\aleph_0}}$ closed ideals constructed recently by the first and third authors are large, but it is open whether there are more than a continuum of small closed ideals in $L(L_p)$, $1 < p \not=2 < \infty$.
 In Section \ref{ideals} we prove that there are a continuum of small closed ideals in $L(L_1)$.
-We do not know whether there are more than two large ideals in $L(L_1)$.
-This is related to the famous problem whether every inifinite dimensional complemented subspace of $L_1$ is isomorphic to $\ell_1$ or $L_1$.
-Also, as in the case of $p>1$, we do not know if there are more than a continuum of closed ideals in $L(L_1)$.
-An immediate consequence of the constuction in Section \ref{ideals} is that $L(C(\Delta))$, where $\Delta := \{-1,1\}^{\N}$ is the Cantor set, contains a continuum of small closed ideals.
-By Miljutin's Theorem \cite{mil}, \cite[Theorem 4.4.8]{albiackalton}, this is the same as saying that $L(C(K)$ has a continuum of small closed ideals for every compact uncountable metric space $K$.
+We do not know whether there are more than three large ideals in $L(L_1)$.
+This is related to the famous problem whether every infinite dimensional complemented subspace of $L_1$ is isomorphic to $\ell_1$ or $L_1$.
+Also, in contrast to the case of $p>1$, we do not know if there are more than a continuum of closed ideals in $L(L_1)$.

+An immediate consequence of the construction in Section \ref{ideals} is that $L(C(\Delta))$, where $\Delta := \{-1,1\}^{\N}$ is the Cantor set, contains a continuum of small closed ideals.
+By Miljutin's Theorem \cite{mil}, \cite[Theorem 4.4.8]{albiackalton}, this is the same as saying that $L(C(K))$ has a continuum of small closed ideals for every compact uncountable metric space $K$.
 In Section \ref{ellinfinity} we use a duality argument to prove that $L(\ell_\infty)$ has a continuum of small closed ideals and also show more generally that distinct small closed ideals in $L(L_1)$ dualize to give distinct small closed ideals in $L(L_\infty)$.